josejalvarezm/cv-ai-agent/gcp-blog/00-series-overview.md

 ## The Dilemma

+My CV chatbot responds in 12ms.
+Users ask about my TypeScript experience, AWS expertise, or specific projects.
+The system performs semantic search, retrieves context, and generates responses using an LLM.
+Fast, functional, and deployed.

+But I had no idea what people were actually asking.

-I needed visibility into my portfolio projects.
-Which repositories get the most activity?
-What events happen most frequently?
-Are GitHub webhooks reliable, or do they occasionally fail?
-Without analytics, every question about my work became guesswork.
+Which skills generate the most interest?
+Are users finding what they need?
+Do certain questions indicate gaps in my CV?
+Is the chatbot useful, or just technically impressive?
+Without analytics, every question about impact became guesswork.

-Building analytics seemed straightforward: capture GitHub webhooks, store events, generate reports.
+Building analytics seemed straightforward: capture every query, store metadata, visualize patterns.
 The complication was cost.
-My portfolio projects run on free tiers.
+My chatbot runs at £0/month on free tiers.
 Analytics couldn't change that.

 **The constraint:** £0/month operational cost.
 No exceptions.